 I don’t think any politician can really regard themselves as being experienced and fully developed if they haven’t experienced failure.
 Seeing how other people react to you when you’ve had a failure is quite educative.

-In 1983, Hume was elected for the first time to represent the constituency of Foyle in the House of Commons at Westminster.
-Voters in Northern Ireland increasingly turned away from more extreme parties to embrace the nonviolent, nonsectarian approach of the SDLP.
-In 1985, the governments of Britain and Ireland reached their first major agreement over Northern Ireland since the 1920s.
-Both governments confirmed that there would be no change in the status of Northern Ireland without the consent of a majority of its citizens, and the British government recognized, for the first time, a consultative role for the Irish government in the affairs of Northern Ireland.
+With no prospect for negotiation between the increasingly violent factions in Ulster, the governments of Britain and Ireland sought areas of agreement.
+In 1985, the two governments reached their first major agreement over Northern Ireland since the 1920s.
+Both confirmed that there would be no change in the status of Northern Ireland without the consent of a majority of its citizens, and the British government recognized, for the first time, a consultative role for the Irish government in the affairs of Northern Ireland.
+The agreement infuriated hard-liners on both sides, while offering hope to those who sought an end to the violence.

-An unexpected partner joined the peace process in 1995 when the mainstream Unionist Party, the Ulster Unionist Party (UUP), chose a new leader.
-David Trimble had been a Unionist member of Parliament for five years when he won an upset victory in his Party’s leadership contest.
-His hardline reputation suggested that he intended to draw the party away from any agreement with other parties in Northern Ireland, and from any contact with the Irish government.
-To the surprise of his followers, he agreed to meet with John Hume, and with leaders of the major parties in Ireland.
+Trimble’s hardline reputation suggested that he intended to draw the party away from any agreement with other parties in Northern Ireland, and from any contact with the Irish government.
+To the surprise of his followers, he agreed to meet with John Hume, the leader of the Social Democratic and Labour Party in Ulster, and with leaders of the major parties in Ireland.
+Shortly after his election, he became the first leader of his party to meet with the Irish Taoiseach in 30 years.
+In 1997 he agreed to enter multi-party negotiations that would include the hardline nationalist Sinn Féin party.

 Former U.S. Senator George J. Mitchell was invited by the British and Irish governments to chair the peace negotiations that resulted in the Good Friday Agreement of 1998.
 Trimble signed on, over the objections of more than half of his parliamentary colleagues.
 He won them to his point of view and campaigned vigorously in the island-wide referendum that ratified the agreement, an accomplishment for which he shared the Nobel Prize for Peace with John Hume in 1998.
 Although there were many difficulties yet to be overcome, these brave men had set in place the foundation of a lasting peace.